rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 So we see that they were unable to enter because of unbelief. ^0319

 Therefore, while the promise of entering his rest still stands, let us fear lest any of you should seem to have failed to reach it. ^0401

 For good news came to us just as to them, but the message they heard did not benefit them, because they were not united by faith with those who listened. ^0402

-For we who have believed enter that rest, as he has said, As I swore in my wrath, They shall not enter my rest, although his works were finished from the foundation of the world. ^0403
+For we who have believed enter that rest, as he has said, As I swore in my wrath, 'They shall not enter my rest,'although his works were finished from the foundation of the world. ^0403

-For he has somewhere spoken of the seventh day in this way : And God rested on the seventh day from all his works. ^0404
+For he has somewhere spoken of the seventh day in this way: And God rested on the seventh day from all his works. ^0404

 And again in this passage he said, They shall not enter my rest. ^0405